-3. In addition, all-All plats of subdivision and resubdivision presented for approval containing land within the scenic easement overlay must provide for a dedication of scenic easement.
+3. All plats of subdivision and resubdivision presented for approval containing land within the scenic easement overlay must provide for a dedication of scenic easement.

 D. Map Reference

 The map in Figure 6-1 illustrates where these easements apply.
 In the case of conflict between item B above (Applicability) and the map, item B controls.